Skip to main content

 The ATT and EU Common Position do not have direct effect in domestic law and only govern interstate relations.

-Explore the applicability of the ATT and EU Common Position across all cases
+Explore the applicability of international and legal instruments across all cases

 French courts have not granted any remedy, finding all cases inadmissible owing to a lack of jurisdiction over ‘political’ acts, of which arms export licensing decision-making forms part.